alexdln/contection/README.md

 }
 ```

-Using the returned unsubscribe function:
+Using the returned unlisten function:

 ```tsx
 import { useStoreReducer } from "contection";